IamMan/HadoopMapreduceExample/README.md

 # HadoopMapreduceExample
-Project for demonstrate how use MiniHadoopCluster and AvroParquet for MapReduce Jobs
+Project for demonstrate how to use MiniHadoopCluster and AvroParquet for MapReduce Jobs